 Just as rich and creamy as potato soup (but a little lower-calorie), this Thanksgiving side starts with garlic-roasted cauliflower and onions, and ends with your guests scraping the bottoms of their bowls for an extra taste of this luscious soup.

 A holiday favorite, this green bean casserole recipe has all the creamy texture we love for only 120 calories.
-Golden bread crumbs add crunch to this colorful, pimiento-topped menu item.
+Golden bread crumbs add crunch to this colorful, pimiento-topped light Thanksgiving menu addition.

 Simple ingredients star in this easy-to-make appetizer recipe.
-Slow-baked cherry tomatoes, garlic, and mint are perfect for slathering onto toasted bread with your favorite cheese.
-And at less than 200 calories, you won't feel guilty with a slice of holiday pie for dessert.
+Roasted cherry tomatoes, garlic, and mint are perfect for slathering onto toasted bread with your favorite cheese.
+And at less than 200 calories, you won't feel guilty about splurging on a slice of holiday pie for dessert.

 Despite its name, this dish won’t leave you feeling stuffed.
-Shredded carrots and fresh shiitake mushrooms combine for a side that is low in fat but high in flavor.
-Choose to serve today or make ahead and chill for up to 24 hours.
+Shredded carrots and fresh shiitake mushrooms combine for a Thanksgiving side dish that's low in fat but high in flavor.

 Fluffy on the inside and crispy on the outside, these rolls won't last long at the dinner table.
 Cottage cheese keeps the bread moist, while onion and rosemary provide simple, savory flavor.

 Add some heat to your cranberry sauce this Thanksgiving with jalapeno jelly.
 Spread onto toasted baguette slices for a quick appetizer, or serve with your Thanksgiving turkey for a nonfat relish.